The Government Is Erasing January 6 Records While Building a Fund to Pay the Attackers

 U.S. Attorney Matthew Graves called it “likely the largest single day mass assault of law enforcement” in American history.

-Brian Sicknick, a Capitol Police officer, was attacked with pepper spray and suffered two strokes.
-He died the next day.
-In the months that followed, four more officers who responded that day died by suicide: Howard Liebengood three days later, Jeffrey Smith nine days later, Kyle DeFreytag and Gunther Hashida within six months.
+Four more officers who responded that day later died by suicide.
+Howard Liebengood three days after the attack.
+Jeffrey Smith nine days after.
+Kyle DeFreytag and Gunther Hashida within six months.

 “I saw friends with blood all over their faces.
 I was slipping in people’s blood.”